 When you consistently provide excellent service, how do you exceed customer expectations?

 What do your customers expect when they come into the library?
 Courteous, helpful staff?
 Materials in good condition?
 List other expectations our customers have.
-How by Bill Hogg
+How can you exceed those expectations?

-Something to think about. . .
+Something to think about...

 Impeccable Customer Service